How to Stop a Dog From Nipping with Free Shaping

 Herding puppies, like Mini Aussies, may nip during play or while teething.
 Some dogs nip to get attention or start a game.
 Others might do it when they’re bored or don’t have enough exercise.
 In some cases, a dog might nip if they feel scared or anxious.

-To help manage puppy nipping, it’s important to start with early socialization.
+To help manage puppy nipping, it’s important to start with early socialization like a good puppy class.
 Letting your puppy meet different people and explore new places helps them learn what’s okay and what’s not.

 Use treats and praise to reward calm behavior and gently correct nipping.